w4rum/squadlanes/README.md

 See [Captain's video](https://youtu.be/OFGYkDxdRYE?t=498) to find out how to work with our official deployment at [squadlanes.com](https://squadlanes.com).

 ## Deployment
-In order to run your own instance of Squad Lanes, you need to
+In order to run your own instance of Squadlanes, you need to
 1. Extract the map images and layer data with our Python extraction scripts
 2. Package the static files with ParcelJS
 3. Deploy the static files to a web server, e.g., nginx